stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 sums of BTC.

-* **Reliance on under-incentivized intermediaries.**  State-of-the-art 2-way peg systems rely on one or more intermediaries to maintain the peg state, but do not reward them proportional to the value they create.
-Specifically, these peg intermediaries provide value even when the peg transaction volume is low, because user confidence in the system depends on the belief that the intermediaries are nevertheless always available and trustworthy.
+* **Reliance on under-incentivized intermediaries.**  State-of-the-art 2-way peg systems rely on one or more intermediaries to maintain the wallet state, but do not reward them proportional to the value they create.
+Specifically, these intermediaries provide value even when the transaction volume is low, because user confidence in the system depends on the belief that the intermediaries are nevertheless always available and trustworthy.
 For example, the reason blockchains have a large coinbase relative to their transaction fees is to incentivize miners to always be available to process transactions.
-But today, there is no 2-way peg system we are aware of that rewards peg intermediaries in this manner -- there is no "peg coinbase."
-Collateralized pegs suffer a similar shortcoming -- there is little upside to honest participation, but tremendous downside to going offline, which creates a high barrier-to-entry for participating as an intermediary.
+But today, there is no 2-way peg system we are aware of that rewards intermediaries in this manner -- there is no "2-way peg coinbase."
+Collateralized 2-way pegs suffer a similar shortcoming -- there is little upside to honest participation, but tremendous downside to going offline, which creates a high barrier-to-entry for participating as an intermediary.

 The system we present, called "sBTC," addresses these two short-comings by leveraging unique properties of the Stacks blockchain.
-Our key insight is that Stacks' PoX consensus algorithm offers a way to _recover from_ peg safety failures while also _properly rewarding_ peg intermediaries for the value they provide.
+Our key insight is that Stacks' PoX consensus algorithm offers a way to _recover from_ 2-way peg safety failures while also _properly rewarding_ intermediaries for the value they provide.
 Specifically:

-* We use the fact that the Stacks blockchain "forks with" the Bitcoin blockchain to propose an open-membership peg wallet maintained by Stackers.
+* We use the fact that the Stacks blockchain "forks with" the Bitcoin blockchain to propose an open-membership sBTC wallet maintained by Stackers.
 If Bitcoin forks, then both the Stacker set and their wallet forks with it, and the two resulting Stacker sets and wallets each own BTC on their respective forks.
 This means that Stackers do not lose money from forks, nor do forks